yagnapriyad/Cmpe297_Sec98_Assignment4/README.md

 ###### vi) Masked RCNN

-### b) Stock market prediction using LSTM or GRU in keras - implement and compare it with 1d CONV wavenet implementation for the same.
+### b) Stock market prediction using LSTM in keras - implement and compare it with 1d CONV wavenet implementation for the same.